DWTechs/Passken.js/README.md

 ### Environment variables

-You can update password configuration using the following environment variables :
+You can update password default configuration using the following environment variables :

 ```bash
   PWD_LENGTH,